maguid28/OCR_Accountant/README.md

   Calendar view:

-    Display purchase information/statistics by day, month or year e.g. Amount spent on food on the 6th of August
+  Display purchase information/statistics by day, month or year e.g. Amount spent on food on the 6th of August or difference in spending patterns since previous week.

-      OR

-      Difference in spending patterns since previous week

   Aimed at: Men and Women above 18 that would like to control and manage spending more effectively

 #### Justification
   Allows users to monitor their spending habits on a day to day basis